-All investigations will be thorough, reliable, impartial, prompt and fair from the initial investigation to the final result.
+All investigations will be thorough, reliable, impartial, prompt and fair.
 Investigations entail interviews with all relevant parties and witnesses, obtaining available evidence and identifying sources of expert information, as necessary.
 The investigators and/or Director of Compliance will provide regular updates to the reporting and Respondent throughout the investigation, as appropriate.